JakeC007/JakeC007.github.io/scienceoutreach.md

           </div>
           <div class="cv-entry-sub">New Books Network &middot; Fall 2022 &ndash; Present</div>
           <div class="cv-entry-desc">
-            Host of the Science, Technology and Society channel on the New Books Network, a podcast and public scholarship platform with over a million monthly listeners.
+            A host on the Science, Technology and Society channel on the New Books Network, a podcast and public scholarship platform with over a million monthly listeners.
 I interview scholars about newly published books at the intersection of technology, privacy, policy, and society, making academic work accessible to a broad public audience.